Last Updated on

 - Enjoy surfing, kayaking, SUPping or kitesurfing at Keel beach

 - Take a short walk around Balycroy National Park

 Wild Camp on the west coast of Belmullet peninsula.

-Continue along the Wild Atlantic Way to the town of Sligo.
+There are more top places to see in Ireland today as you drive along the Wild Atlantic Way to the town of Sligo.
 Stop en route to see Downpatrick Head Sea Stack.
 Once in Sligo there are also some options for hiking.

 - Visit Downpatrick Head for another sea stack photo opportunity.